-If they can encrypt so does unencrypt; don’t trust them easily.
+If they can encrypt so can they decrypt; don’t trust them easily.

 Don’t believe in my words?
 Look closely at the terms and conditions of your trusted cloud storage service provider; there you’ll find that the service provider reserves the right to share your files and data with authorities if asked.
 Many of them have also cooperated with the NSA.

 Now, let’s find out all the threats that a hacker can pose to an individual user and their computer privacy as well as their software privacy.

 Sends you a malware-loaded email; clicking an email from unnamed and/or unknown accounts can compromise your data.
 Even a hacker can intercept your important emails if send unencrypted.
 Malware could be in the form of spyware, that contains malicious malware to fetch your valuable data.
 Spyware is a self-invited software that installs itself without permission; you’ll find this in the form of pop-ups, email attachments.
 Spyware could be Trojan, Tracking cookies, Adware, and/or system monitors.
 And data security and privacy software can have trouble finding them out.
 Here’s a food for thought;

 Attack you with a Phishing attack – it’s a false representation of a legitimate person, institution, or website, asking personal information via email, call (vishing), SMS (smishing), or any other way of communication.
 This is another thing that data security and privacy software have trouble stopping, as it relies on the naivety of humans.
 Find out the intensity of phishing attacks below.

-Hack you via an unsecured WiFi; we all love free WiFis, but not at the expense of our personal data.
+Hack you via an unsecured WiFi; we all love free WiFis, but not at the expense of our computer privacy and personal data.
 You can turn this easy spot into an unbreakable Buckypaper for hackers by simply encrypting your web traffic using tools like VPN.